-Even after you have changed the mode from switch mode to interface CLI or GUI web interface, one the device is rebooted you need to configure the next step by command line interface only.
-Follow the step 3 to allow specific access so the device can be accessed from https or http.
+Even after you changed the mode from switch to interface mode through CLI or GUI web interface and the device rebooted, you need to configure the next step by command-line interface only.
+Follow the below step 3 to assign IP and allow specific access.

 3) Configure the network and allow access to a network port

-Earlier we have changed switch port mode to interface mode.
-Now the device will have n number of individual network ports which can have individual settings and policies.
+Earlier we have changed switch port to interface mode.
+Now the device will have n number of individual network ports that can have individual settings and policies.
 After changing the mode, these ports will not have any settings, even no default IP address.
-Use the same CLI to configure IP and allow http or https access to a particular network port so that can be accessed via network.
+Use the same CLI to configure IP and allow http or https access to a particular network port so that it can be accessed via the network with a browser.

-To configure the access, ( below example shows how to allow access of https and http on particular port)
+To configure the access, (below example shows how to allow access of https and http on a particular port)

 config system interface edit <interface_name> set allowaccess http https end

-By above steps you should be able to change your Fortigate device from switch mode to interface mode in FortiOS 5 and 5.2 with CLI.
+By the above steps, you should be able to change your Fortigate device from switch mode to interface mode in FortiOS 5.x and 6..x with CLI and GUI.
 This will enable you to have separate settings and configurations for every network port.